Top 7 Reasons That Highlight Importance of CPR

 2. Cardiac Arrest Can Affect Anyone

-You may assume that you don’t know anyone who’s at a high risk for SCA.
-While it’s true that certain risk factors do exist (such as age, gender, and heart disease), the real issue is a lot more complicated.
+You may assume that you don’t know anyone who’s at high risk for SCA.
+While it’s true that certain risk factors do exist (such as age, gender, and heart disease), the overall issue is a lot more complicated.

 For instance, while we tend to think of older adults as being the most vulnerable, SCA can occur at any age.
-More than 7,000 children and infants every year fall victim to this condition, and their odds of survival depend on the quickness with which they receive assistance.
+More than 7,000 children and infants every year fall victim to this condition, and their odds of survival depend on an immediate assistance response.
 Additionally, cardiac arrest often impacts people with no previously diagnosed heart conditions.
-That’s why it’s so important to be prepared to take action.
+That’s why it’s so important to be prepared to take immediate action.

 3. Most Cardiac Arrest Victims Don’t Survive